Te Kete Ipurangi Navigation:

 As unpaid workers, volunteers are not required to be safety-checked under the new VCA requirements.
 You are encouraged, as best practice, to safety check those volunteers who are likely to be alone with children.

-Children’s Act 2014 requirements for schools and kura – provides more information about how and when to safety check.
+Child protection in schools provides more information about how and when to safety check.

 People who are affected by the workforce restriction can apply for an exemption from the restriction.
 It is important to note that it is illegal to hire anyone in a core worker role if they have a conviction for one of the specified offences and do not hold a workforce exemption.